playlistseeker/playlistseeker/README.md

 ## Support Artists

 This helps you organise your library.
-It's not a reason to stop buying music.
+It’s not a reason to stop buying music.

 If a track hits, buy it.
 Bandcamp, Beatport, Juno, Discogs, wherever.
 Go to shows.
 Grab the vinyl when you can.
 Underground music only keeps going if people actually support it.